GuidoBelluomo/Computercraft-Custom-Tunneler/README.md

 #### --resume
 If the turtle stops for whatever reason, you can attempt resuming by running it with just this parameter.

+#### --destructive
+Runs the turtle in destructive mode.
+This is optimized on speed, and will not ever attempt recovering collected items.
+Instead, it will toss anything that isn't fuel.

 #### -filter x,...
 This option adds the item IDs contained afterwards (in a comma-separated list) to the filter.